SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/allpersonwithassociatesearch.md

 uid: allpersonwithassociatesearch
 title: allpersonwithassociatesearch
 keywords: mdoprovider mdo provider allpersonwithassociatesearch
-description: Provides the same baseline functionality as <see cref="T:SuperOffice.CRM.Lists.AllPersonListSearchProvider" />, but additionally adds the associateId of the person to the extrainfo and changes the iconhint if the person is an associate. so.generated: true so.topic: reference so.envir: onsite, online
+description: Provides the same baseline functionality as <see cref="T:SuperOffice.CRM.Lists.AllPersonListSearchProvider" />, but additionally adds the associateId of the person to the extrainfo and changes the iconhint if the person is an associate.
+Uses freetext to perform a speedy search on the contact and person tables.
+Does not include sub-tables, like userdefined fields, text records etc. so.generated: true so.topic: reference so.envir: onsite, online
 ---

 # "allpersonwithassociatesearch" MDO List
 Provides the same baseline functionality as <see cref="T:SuperOffice.CRM.Lists.AllPersonListSearchProvider" />, but additionally adds the associateId of the person to the extrainfo and changes the iconhint if the person is an associate.
+Uses freetext to perform a speedy search on the contact and person tables.
+Does not include sub-tables, like userdefined fields, text records etc.